MainStreet Bancshares (NASDAQ:MNSB) Posts Quarterly Earnings Results, Misses Estimates By $0.07 EPS

-MainStreet Bancshares (NASDAQ:MNSB – Get Free Report) issued its quarterly earnings data on Monday.
-The company reported $0.61 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.68 by ($0.07), MarketWatch Earnings reports.
-The business had revenue of $33.94 million for the quarter, compared to analyst estimates of $21.03 million.
-MainStreet Bancshares had a return on equity of 14.57% and a net margin of 20.81%.
-During the same quarter in the prior year, the firm posted $0.95 earnings per share.
+MainStreet Bancshares (NASDAQ:MNSB – Get Free Report) released its earnings results on Monday.
+The company reported $0.61 earnings per share for the quarter, missing the consensus estimate of $0.68 by ($0.07), MarketWatch Earnings reports.
+The firm had revenue of $33.94 million during the quarter, compared to analysts’ expectations of $21.03 million.
+MainStreet Bancshares had a net margin of 20.81% and a return on equity of 14.57%.
+During the same quarter last year, the business earned $0.95 EPS.

-The firm also recently disclosed a dividend, which will be paid on Friday, February 9th.
-Stockholders of record on Friday, February 2nd will be given a dividend of $0.10 per share.
-The ex-dividend date is Thursday, February 1st.
+The company also recently announced a dividend, which will be paid on Friday, February 9th.
+Stockholders of record on Friday, February 2nd will be given a $0.10 dividend.
+The ex-dividend date of this dividend is Thursday, February 1st.
 This represents a dividend yield of 1.82%.
-MainStreet Bancshares’s dividend payout ratio is presently 11.17%.
+MainStreet Bancshares’s dividend payout ratio (DPR) is presently 11.17%.

 MainStreet Bancshares, Inc operates as the bank holding company for MainStreet Bank that provides various banking products and services for individuals, small to medium-sized businesses, and professional service organizations.
 The company offers demand, NOW, money market, savings, and sweep accounts, as well as certificates of deposit; business and consumer checking, interest-bearing checking, business account analysis, and other depository services; and cash management, wire transfer, check imaging, bill pay, remote deposit capture, and courier services.